cnightwing/examples/README.md

 report-alignment.py : parses a pairwise alignment produced by nucmer (part of MUMmer) and produces a contigs-on-contigs plot of the sub-alignments complete with gene and snp labelling, primarily to visualise alignments and look for recombination events.

+platescan_v3.py : takes a scanned image of three agar plates, dissects the image, locates the 384-colony array, determines the size and intensity of the colony by cross-correlation and outputs results for later processing

 R

 synteny-ld.r : takes the gene annotations for multiple strains and calculates synteny across all of them based on orthologous gene groups, then estimates how this decays with distance, ie: as you look at further apart pairs of genes, is synteny maintained?